A bit exaggerated, but there is a germ of truth to it.

 Well, many of the colonial records speak of Moriscos in the colonies.

-The government of Argentina wanted white settlers.
 The Argentine politician Juan Bautiste Alberdi preferred French or English settlers.
 There was even discussions of excluding general Spanish, Italian, and Jewish immigration.

 it is necessary to encourage Anglo-Saxon immigration.
 Anglo-Saxons represent steam, commerce, and liberty, and it will not be possible to instill these things in ourselves without the active cooperation of this progressive and civilized race.